kmdinake/synapsical/README.md

 | `DeleteRowsAsync(string tableName, string whereClause)` | Deletes rows. |

 ## Error Handling
-- All methods throw specific exceptions for connection, authentication, and SQL errors
+- All methods throw specific exceptions for connection, authentication, and SQL errors (see `SynapseSqlPoolException`).
 - Errors are logged and can be traced for diagnostics.

 ## Thread Safety